 This was our first time doing a family theme and it was SO much fun.
 Matthew was the woodcutter, Elias was the wolf, Adeline was Red Riding Hood and I was the grandma.

 I followed this tutorial for Elias’s costume.
 The grey sweatshirt and sweat pants were from Wal-Mart.
 The tail was formed by cutting a leg off an extra pair of sweats, stuffing it and sewing it to the back of the pants.
 All of the felt elements were attached using stitch witchery.
-You can find the pattern for the mask on Etsy.

 In typical 2-year-old fashion, she didn’t like having the hood up, so we only got a few photos with it up.
 At least she didn’t mind it hanging down her back. 🙂